Bradford1040/Bradford1040/README.md

 </h1>

 <h3 align="center">
+Welcome to my GitHub profile!
+Here you'll find my latest projects, collaborations, and a showcase of my coding journey.
-I'm a developer with a passion for building and modifying applications, particularly within the Klipper (for 3D printing) and Android ecosystems.
+A developer with a passion for building and modifying applications, particularly within the Klipper (for 3D printing) and Android ecosystems.
 I specialize in custom development, including creating custom install applications.
 </h3>